Kirkman/Sports-Stats/readme.txt

 The included 'server.ini' file is already configured to talk to my server, but if you want to double-check:

-1. In the Sports Stats directory (ie /xtrn/sportsstats), open 'server.ini'
+1. In the Sports Stats directory (ie /xtrn/sportsstats), open `server.ini`
-2. Edit 'server.ini' to have these values: host = guardian.synchro.net
+2. Edit `server.ini` to have these values: host = guardian.synchro.net
    port = 10088
 3. Recycle services or restart Synchronet for changes to take effect.